 Build a WooCommerce Wholesale Order Form with User Role Based Pricing & More

-In this article, I’m going to tell you about a suite of 2 WordPress plugins that work together to create the perfect WooCommerce wholesale order form.
+In this article, I’m going to tell you how to combine different WordPress to create the perfect WooCommerce wholesale order form.

 If you run a WooCommerce wholesale or role-based store, your customers need to see the correct prices for their wholesale status or user role.
 Wholesale customers also benefit from a tabular view of all the products available to them.

 The WooCommerce Product Table plugin creates a table view of your products.
-It’s ideal when combined with a Wholesale or Role Based Pricing plugin.
+It’s ideal when combined with a Wholesale or Role Based Pricing or WooCommerce protection plugin.
 You can use product tables whether you have a full e-commerce store with online ordering, or catalog mode with ordering disabled.

 WooCommerce Product Table will take all the products from your WooCommerce store and display them in a tabular format.
 It’s the perfect format for a WooCommerce wholesale order form plugin.
 You can choose to which columns are displayed in the order form.
 You can even add filters based on categories, tags, variations etc. The knowledge base will help you experiment with all the available options.